How do I configure Cline Teams RBAC and centralized settings for a pilot?

 Key Takeaways:

-What should I do if I need information about an existing Cline Teams deployment?
+How should I proceed if I need information about a past Cline Teams pilot or admin settings?

 Expanded Explanation: